 • I applied to a college I didn’t know much about—an arrow into the dark.

-Other ways to say: Take a chance, guess blindly
+Other ways to say: Take a chance, guess blindly, gamble on it

 12. Arrow-straight